 The truth is, nobody knows exactly how old most kids are when they’re first exposed to porn.
 Some sources say it’s 11 years old, while others say kids as young as 8 are encountering porn.
 But no matter how young, these incidents aren’t isolated cases, and it’s not like early porn exposure only happens to a small slice of people—in fact, in the United States, it happens to almost everybody before they leave their teens.
 An estimated 90% of young men under the age of 18 have seen porn, along with 60% of young women of the same age.

 It’s not exactly clear how these numbers compare to previous generations, but what is clear is that exposure to porn is happening earlier than it ever used to, and it’s more hardcore and accessible than it ever used to be.
-For previous generations, the story was almost always the same—a young boy or girl finds an adult magazine found on the side of the road or swiped from an older brother’s “secret” hiding place.
+For previous generations, the story was almost always the same—a young boy or girl finds an adult magazine found on the side of the road, taken from the garbage, or swiped from an older brother’s “secret” hiding place.

 The images in these types of magazines were far tamer than the content that’s available today with one simple click or misspelled search term, and there was another major difference too—hardcore or explicit content wasn’t available everywhere.
 It’s an obvious difference, but porn has quite simply become far easier to find in many more places than it ever used to be, which makes the likelihood of early exposure much higher.

 And consider this.
-If 60% of ten and eleven year olds have smartphones, is it really all that surprising that, sometimes, they encounter porn online whether they’re looking for it or not?
+If 60% of 10 and 11-year-olds have smartphones, is it really all that surprising that, sometimes, they encounter porn online whether they’re looking for it or not?

 At the same time, limiting access to porn is much more difficult than it’s ever been.
 Even if the home computer and family mobile devices are safeguarded, there’s always a friend with a smartphone or unchecked internet access, and not even the most diligent parents can be 24/7 watchdogs.
 With the way things are right now, early exposure to porn is almost impossible to control completely.
-But, there is hope.
+But, it’s not all bad news.

 Education is power in this fight for healthy relationships.
 SHARE these porn basics to help others understand the increasing influence of porn on young people.